dinoplane/gl_alien_renderer/README.md

 ## (Fixed) Bugs:
+- Instancing not working with MultiDrawIndirect?
+    - This was caused when I used a struct to contain both the visibleInstIndices and the visibleInstCount.
+    - Using sizeof the struct yielded 32 bytes only. sizeof did not account for the fact that there was a vector inside of itself.
+    - I just used a single vector like before to hold the count as well (since it's a uint as well).
+    - I may change this solution if there is other data (that has a different type) to be accounted for.
 - cirno's eyes disappear sometimes... figure out why
     - This was also happening with the cactuar
     - Fragments get discarded because a comparison in the fragment shader keeps firing